fimiller/PortfolioManagement/README.md

         - Value at Risk as a risk measure instead of variance
         - Expected Shortfall as a risk measure instead of variance
         - Adding upper and lower investment limits ($\ell_{i} \leq w_i \leq u_{i} \forall i \in \{1,\dots,n \}$)
-    - Peng & Linetsky "Portfolio Selection: A Statistical Learning Approach" paper for inspiration firstly
+    - Peng & Linetsky "Portfolio Selection: A Statistical Learning Approach" paper for inspiration
 3. Portfolio Analytics in Julia
     - Time series of results
     - Sharpe and Sortino Ratio